What is Office Ergonomics?

 Therefore, ergonomics is meant to describe the natural laws of work.

-5 Key Benefits are the following related to Physical Ergonomics:
+5 Key Benefits are the following related to Office Ergonomics:

 Productivity can be increased by 10-15 percent.
 Studies have shown a 25 percent increase in output at computer workstations when using ergonomic furniture, while also improving employee overall well-being.

-with increased comfort, errors and product defects are less likely to happen.
+with increased comfort, errors and defects are less likely to happen.

 Able to complete a task with fewer motions, as a result, the task can take lesser time and also reduce the chance of muscular fatigue.